Srikanth635/n2s/README.md

 sudo systemctl start mongod.service
 ```

 The usage is straight forward, if you have your new neems on a MongoDB, and you have the credentials for access to the MongoDB and the MariaDB, then you are good to go.
-The only file you need to run is "migrate_neems_to_sql.py", for example the following command uses the sql database (always required), sql uri and the mongo uri instead of providing username, password, and hostname, arguments, this is for providing more flexibility:
+The following command uses the sql database, sql uri and the mongo uri instead of providing username, password, and hostname, arguments, this is for providing more flexibility:

 ```
-python migrate_neems_to_sql.py -sbt -ais  --sql_uri "mysql+pymysql://newuser:password@localhost/test?charset=utf8mb4" --mongo_uri "mongodb://newuser:password@localhost:27017/neems"
+neems_to_sql  --sql_uri "mysql+pymysql://newuser:password@localhost/test?charset=utf8mb4" --mongo_uri "mongodb://newuser:password@localhost:27017/neems"
 ```

 Another way is using the specific arguments:

 ```
-python migrate_neems_to_sql.py -sbt -ais -su "sql_username" -sp "sql_password" -sh "localhost" -sd "my_sql_database" -mu "mongo_username" -mp "mongo_password" -md "neems" -mh "localhost" -mpt 27017
+neems_to_sql -su "sql_username" -sp "sql_password" -sh "localhost" -sd "my_sql_database" -mu "mongo_username" -mp "mongo_password" -md "neems" -mh "localhost" -mpt 27017
 ```

 The above commands assumes that you have an sql database called "my_sql_database" and a mongo database called "neems".